Request A Free Estimate

 Preventing and Getting Rid of Asian Lady Beetle Infestations

 1. Find and seal cracks in your home.
 Asian lady beetles usually enter homes by accident.
 They congregate on window frames or wall spaces and end up wandering in through cracks.
-Cracks around windows, doors, eaves, and vents are some of the most common entrances for the invasive Asian lady beetle.
+Cracks around windows, doors, eaves, and vents are some of the most common entrances for the Asian lady beetle.

 2. Fix and replace screens around your house.
 Holes in the screens on your windows and doors are welcome signs for the Asian lady beetle.
 By mending screens, you’ll be able to enjoy fresh air without sharing your home with invaders.